kelvinkoon/kelvinkoon/README.md

 ### When I'm not coding
 - Photographing hackathons and gaming tournaments
 - Figure skating at the nearest rink
-- Volunteering with STEM outreach
+- Volunteering with STEM outreach events

 ### Ping me
 on either [Twitter](https://twitter.com/NotCelsiusDeg), [LinkedIn](https://www.linkedin.com/in/kelvinkoon/), or [my website](http://kelvinkoon.github.io/)